ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 ### Virtual Calls

-The program evaluates the energy consumption of virtual calls using two different scenarios:
+The program evaluates the energy consumption of virtual calls using various scenarios:

-- one with 1 target implementation (also known as monomorphic).
+- A virtual call with one target implementation (also known as monomorphic).
-- one with 2 target implementations (also known as bimorphic).
+- A virtual call with two target implementations (also known as bimorphic).
-- one with 3 target implementations (also known as megamorphic).
+- A virtual call with three target implementations (also known as megamorphic).
-- and another with 8 different target implementations (also known as megamorphic) .
+- A virtual call with eight different target implementations (also known as megamorphic).

 **Note:** Monomorphic and bimorphic call sites are more commonly encountered, while having 8 target implementations for the same call site is less usual.

-An array of 9,600 elements of a base abstract class is initialized.
-Over a period of 20 minutes, the program iteratively traverses the array and invokes the method on the base abstract object class for each array element.

 Source code: [VirtualCalls.java](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/java-samples/src/main/java/com/ionutbalosin/jvm/energy/consumption/VirtualCalls.java)